SINGAPORE – 26 JUL 2021

 IMDA invites views and comments

-For more information on the public consultation, please click here.
+Find out more information on the public consultation.
 The public consultation closes 12 noon, 16 August 2021.

 About Infocomm Media Development Authority (IMDA)